Why Do People Blog? – 15 Benefits of Blogging

 3. You will improve your writing skills

-Even those of you who do not focus on written content, such as podcasters and video bloggers, will improve writing skills through blogging.
+Even those of you who do not focus on written content, such as podcasters and video bloggers, will improve your writing skills through blogging.
 How?
-You will have to write descriptions for the podcasts and videos.
+You will have to write descriptions for your own podcasts and videos.
 And you will have to interact with your blog subscribers in the comments for podcasts and videos you publish.

 4. You could become proficient in a new language

 Speaking of learning and improving your skills, if you want to learn a second language, blogging is the way to go.
 Those of you who are blogging in a non-mother tongue will become more proficient in that language.